precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-timestep-sizes.md

 solver_dt = beginTimeStep();
 ```

-If it is larger, the remainder `dt_precice` is used instead (the case below in Step 3, dark orange is used).
+If it is larger, the remainder `precice_dt` is used instead (the case below in Step 3, dark orange is used).
 If it is smaller, the participant's timestep size `solver_dt` can be used (not visualized).
 These two cases are again reflected in the formula: